awslabs/amazon-s3-data-replication-hub-plugin/README.md

 --parameters ecsSubnets=subnet-97bfc4cd,subnet-7ad7de32
 ```

 > Note: You can simply run `cdk destroy` if the replication task is no longer required.
-This command will remove the solution stack from your AWS account.
+This command will remove the stack created by this plugin from your AWS account.